artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 The following code is a possible C implementation of the above pseudocode (the first one for Ripes and the second one for RVfpga-Whisper).
 At ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex2``` we provide a project that can be directly used on the RVfpga-Whisper simulator.
 To execute the program on RVfpga-Nexys, make sure you comment line ```debug_tool = whisper``` in file ```platformio.ini```.

-- Compile the code with different optimization levels (-O0, -O1).
-For each one, test the execution of the program step-by-step, both in C and in RISC-V assembly.
-Besides, identify and explain in detail the obtained ```swap``` and ```main``` functions in RISC-V assembly language.
-Note that this item can only be tested in Whisper or Ripes, not on the board.
+- Compile the code with two different optimization levels: -O0 and -O1.
+  - For each optimization level, test the execution of the program step-by-step, both in C and in RISC-V assembly.
+  - Compare the obtained ```swap``` and ```main``` functions for each optimization level.
+  - NOTE: this item can only be tested in Whisper or Ripes, not on the board.

 **RIPES:**
 ```